AdonyasKibru/Recaller/ReadMe.txt

 2. Install Backend Dependencies npm install

-3. Add Required API Keys
- Google Cloud Speech-to-Text
-    Add your speech-key.json file (downloaded from Google Cloud Console).
-Place it in the root of the project.

- OpenAI API Key
-    Create a .env file in the root of the project.
-    Add your OpenAI key:
-        OPENAI_API_KEY=your_openai_api_key_here

-4. Start the Backend Server
+3. Start the Backend Server

     node server.js

 The backend will run at: http://localhost:5000

-5. Run the Frontend (React Native with Expo)
+4. Run the Frontend (React Native with Expo)
 Navigate to your React Native frontend directory (if separate).
 If it's also in the root, skip this step.